aathn/mvk18/docs/source/development.rst

 Changelog
 #############

-The changelog briefly summarizes all the development on our product, when requirements were satisfied and when changes were made in our requirements.
+The changelog briefly summarizes all the development on the product, when requirements were satisfied and when changes were made in the requirements.

 Sprint 1 (15/1 - 22/1)
 --------
-- Researched viable hardware to see what options we had
+- Researched viable hardware to see what options were available
 - Ordered hardware (two servos, a servo controller and a camera)
-- Put up our Trello board and Slack channel
+- Put up a Trello board and a Slack channel

 Sprint 2 (22/1 - 4/2)
 --------